Home » Reflections » I Don’t Know

 Here’s Lisa Hannigan singing I Don’t Know:

-In the official video I also loved the way that Lisa, as she sings, cuts paper to make a beautiful world out of the blank room in which she begins.
+I also love the way that Lisa, as she sings, cuts paper to make a beautiful world out of the blank room in which she begins.

 For me it was a reminder that listening to your story also helps me build my own world – because listening to your story helps me re-story my own.